High-level overview of changes in the .NET Core tools

 The biggest change in the tooling for .NET Core is certainly the move away from project.json to csproj as the project system.
 The latest versions of the command-line tools don't support project.json files.
-That means that it cannot be used to build, run or publish project.json based applications and libraries.
-In order to use this version of the tools, you will need to migrate your existing projects or start new ones.
+That means that it cannot be used to build, run, or publish project.json based applications and libraries.
+To use this version of the tools, migrate your existing projects or start new ones.

 As part of this move, the custom build engine that was developed to build project.json projects was replaced with a mature and fully capable build engine called MSBuild.
-MSBuild is a well-known engine in the .NET community, since it has been a key technology since the platform's first release.
-Of course, because it needs to build .NET Core applications, MSBuild has been ported to .NET Core and can be used on any platform that .NET Core runs on.
+MSBuild is a well-known engine in the .NET community.
+It has been a key technology since the platform's first release.
+Because it needs to build .NET Core applications, MSBuild has been ported to .NET Core and can be used on any platform that .NET Core runs on.
 One of the main promises of .NET Core is that of a cross-platform development stack, and we have made sure that this move does not break that promise.

 The tooling layers

-With the move away from the existing project system as well as with building engine switches, the question that naturally follows is do any of these changes change the overall "layering" of the whole .NET Core tooling ecosystem?
+With the change in build engine and the move away from the existing project system, some questions naturally follow.
+Do any of these changes change the overall "layering" of the .NET Core tooling ecosystem?
 Are there new bits and components?

 Let's start with a quick refresher on Preview 2 layering as shown in the following picture:

-The layering of the tools is quite simple.
-At the bottom we have the .NET Core Command Line tools as a foundation.
-All other, higher-level tools such as Visual Studio or Visual Studio Code, depend and rely on the CLI to build projects, restore dependencies and so on.
-This meant that, for example, if Visual Studio wanted to perform a restore operation, it would call into
+The layering of the tools in Preview 2 is straightforward.
+At the bottom, the foundation is the .NET Core CLI.
+All other, higher-level tools, such as Visual Studio or Visual Studio Code, depend and rely on the CLI to build projects, restore dependencies, and so on.
+For example, if Visual Studio wanted to perform a restore operation, it would call into the

 dotnet restore command in the CLI.